A unified diagrammatic approach to topological fixed point models: From the face-edge liquid to Turaev-Viro models

 Note that the favourite edge is needed to determine the ordering of the two triangles.
 We also need it to define when a 2-gon is clockwise or counter-clockwise.
-With the new 2-cell binding, we can construct banana-like volumes whose boundaries consist of non-cyclic 2-gons glued at edges, e.g.,
+With the new 2-cell bond dimension, we can construct banana-like volumes whose boundaries consist of non-cyclic 2-gons glued at edges, e.g.,

 The boundary of the volume on the right consists of $3$ 2-gons, two in the front and one in the back.
-If we want to construct this new element, we have to replace every 2-gon by two triangles as in Eq.~\eqref{eq:2gon_binding_mapping}, and triangulate the resulting volume.
-Precisely the same volume was triangulated in Eq.~\eqref{eq:edge_mapping_geo}, and thus the corresponding element is the same as the edge element of the equivalent face-edge liquid, defined in Eq.~\eqref{eq:edge_mapping}.
+If we want to construct this new tensor, we have to replace every 2-gon by two triangles as in Eq.~\eqref{eq:2gon_binding_mapping}, and triangulate the resulting volume.
+Precisely the same volume was triangulated in Eq.~\eqref{eq:edge_mapping_geo}, and thus the corresponding tensor is the same as the edge tensor of the equivalent face-edge liquid, defined in Eq.~\eqref{eq:edge_mapping}.
 So bananas define a (mapping from a) $1+1$-dimensional face liquid.

 The \emph{01 hat} can be triangulated by two tetrahedra

 In network notation, we have